|Group of Internal Medicine Residents following noon conference

 The ICU rotation is an opportunity for residents to develop proficiency in the care & management of critically ill patients.
 The ICU uses a multidisciplinary approach in which all members collaborate to determine the best course of treatment for the patients, with the goals being quality care and patient safety.
 The team consists of the resident, intern, intensivists, nurses, respiratory therapists, pharmacists and social workers.
 Texas Health Dallas uses an open ICU system which facilitates continuity of care and communication between the ICU and primary team.

-Categorical residents spend one half day per week in the Jackson Internal Medicine Clinic.
+Categorical residents spend one half day per week in the Internal Medicine Clinic.
 Residents are assigned patients for whom they are responsible during the entire training experience.
 This continuity of care model provides residents with exposure to a patient care setting similar to one many will enter upon completion of their training.
+An additional month, dedicated to ambulatory medicine, must also be completed in the second or third year of training.

-The clinic staff consists of two faculty, registered nurses, medical assistants, and a patient care representative.
-A multidisciplinary approach to patient care is practiced by using the services of nurses for patient education as well as a pharmacist and a registered dietician, who specializes in diabetes education.
+The clinic staff consists of two faculty, registered nurses, medical assistants, a patient care representative and a licensed social worker.
+A multidisciplinary approach to patient care is practiced by using the services of nurses for patient education as well as a pharmacist and a registered dietician who specializes in diabetes education.

 In addition to providing primary care for hospitalized patients, residents at all levels perform subspecialty consultations.
 Each resident will have the opportunity to spend at least one month in each subspecialty of Internal Medicine.
 One-on-one teaching and mentoring from faculty provide for the optimal subspecialty learning experience.
 Interns and residents have no scheduled night call responsibilities while on consultation services and generally do not work on weekends.